JoeSchiff/GIMP_video_filters/README.md

 <br/><br/><br/>
 **===  IMPORTANT!  ===**\
-Become familar with the Script-Fu Console.\
+Become familiar with the Script-Fu Console.\
 Open the GIMP (GUI) app.
 In the Menubar go to Filters > Script-Fu > Console > Browse.\
 This is where you find the names of all the GIMP commands, and their options, and their explanations.
 <br/><br/><br/>